johnamcruz/trading-buy-sell-apis/README.md

 * Great for learning or testing small trading logic flows.
 * No external database or persistent storage is used.
 * **Designed to receive alerts as JSON webhooks from TradingView and TrendSpider.**

+## Support This Project ❤️
+If you find this project useful, consider signing up for Alpha Futures using my [affiliate link](bit.ly/44zw8SI).
+It helps support future development!